Poverty in Nigeria: Vulnerability to poverty

 People that are presently not in poverty and those currently in poverty are both considered 'vulnerable to poverty'.
 Household vulnerability is determined by the chances or risk that a household will either fall under the poverty line or if already poor, remain in poverty.
 If a household has 50% or more odds of falling into poverty or staying in poverty, they are considered to be vulnerable to poverty.
 The three groupings of vulnerability to poverty are the permanent poor due to temporary abnormal events occurring, those becoming poor because of predictable events, and those who become poor because of damage to the economy that affected the household's profits.
 The three main terminologies adopted to classify poverty are Vulnerability as Expected Poverty (VEP), Vulnerability as Low Expected Utility (VEU), and Vulnerability as Uninsured Exposure to Risk (VER).
 In Nigeria, those most at risk of poverty and financially insecure are widows (specifically ones without adult children), orphans, the physically challenged, and migrants.
 The likeliness of poverty in rural areas of Nigeria is higher with those of household characteristics such as the number of people living in a household, education level, and production.
 Another determining factor of vulnerability to poverty is food poverty, which is sometimes considered the root of all poverty.
-The vulnerability of food poverty varies across the urban/rural and geo-political zones throughout Nigeria.
+The vulnerability of food poverty varies across the urban/rural and geopolitical zones throughout Nigeria.
 Altogether, 61.68% of Nigerians are vulnerable to food poverty, so measures should be taken to increase food production and food distribution.